The New Meta Economy

 If the 20th century economy was defined by manufacturing and logistics, this one is shaping up to be defined by ad delivery pipelines.

-Zuck predicts that AI models will quickly replace high wage employees — think web designers, sales managers, marketing professionals.
+Zuck predicts that AI models will replace some high-wage service work: web design, sales support, marketing operations, and customer service.

 Your new account manager is an algorithm.

-It’s the logical of progression of capitalism: standardize the interface, automate the interaction, and reduce human friction to zero.
+It is the logical progression of platform capitalism: standardize the interface, automate the interaction, and reduce human friction to zero.

 Think about it: